fsspencer/dockerize-magento/README.md

 >   **start**: *Start the server and all of its components*
 >
 >   **stop**: *Stop the server*

+**NOTE:** All of this commands will work only for your project root directory.
+That means that if you want to use, for example, gulp on a specify directory within project project (e.g.: skin/frontend/myvendor/mytheme/) it won't work.
+In that case, you will need to use the "dockerize bash" command and navigate to that directory and use the gulp command from that place.

 ## Magento 1 Usage
 ### New Project